gaubiela/process-scrap/README.md

 3. **Results Verification:**
    - Check the process data, participants, and movements tables to ensure the results are correct and complete.

-## Contributions

-Contributions are welcome!
-If you identify improvements or corrections, feel free to open issues or send pull requests.
 ---